danstarns/idio-graphql/README.md

 const apolloServer = new ApolloServer({ typeDefs, resolvers });
 ```

 ### How do I get started with microservices ?

+---

 This package builds its microservices features on top of a package [Molecular](https://moleculer.services/), this means you can integrate with Moleculer's features.

 > Molecular is a optional dependency

 You don't need to change much code & you can 'spin up' a service with as little as;

+> Learn more about using microservices [here](https://danstarns.github.io/idio-graphql/docs/microservices)

 ```javascript
 const User = new GraphQLNode({